 The question had three parts, part (a), (b) and (c).
 Part (a), (i): the candidates were required to explain the advantages of conceptual framework.
 Candidates performed extremely well in this section. (ii) Candidates were required to explain relevance and faithful presentation characteristics of financial information.
 This section was well performed. (iii) Candidates were required to explain the accounting treatment of bearer plants and other biological assets.
-This section was poorly handled as many candidates did not know what the bearer plants and other biological assets are.
-The candidates were required to explain the accounting treatment of the two types of assets. (iv) Candidates were required to explain the two concepts of capital and capital maintenance.
-The performance was mixed as many candidates did not demonstrate knowledge of the two concepts that were being examined.
+This section was poorly handled as many candidates were required to explain the accounting treatment of the two types of assets. (iv) Candidates were required to explain the two concepts of capital and capital maintenance.
+The performance was mixed as many candidates did not knowledge of the two concepts that were being examined.

-Part (b): Candidates were required to explain the accounting treatment for the long-term leases under IFRS 16 leases.
+Part (b): Candidates were required to explain the accounting treatment for the longterm leases under IFRS 16 leases.
 The performance on this section was average.
 Some candidates were unable to explain the key features of the lease.